camerahacks/canon-ccapi-node/README.md

 From a browser app on your device (cellphone).
 Call your Raspberry Pi IP:port followed by ```/ccapi```.\
 Example:\
 ```192.168.1.4:3000/ccapi```
-This will stablish a CCAPI connection between the camera and the Raspberry Pi.
+This will establish a CCAPI connection between the camera and the Raspberry Pi.

-Next, using the same browser on your device (cellphone), call the intervalimeter api on the Raspberry Pi using the format ```/numberOfShots/wait/delay```
+Next, using the same browser on your device (cellphone), call the intervalometer api on the Raspberry Pi using the format ```/numberOfShots/wait/delay```

 **numeberOfShots** is the number of pictures the camera will take\
 **wait** is the number of second wait between shots\
-**delay** is the numer of seconds to wait before starting the sequence of shots
+**delay** is the number of seconds to wait before starting the sequence of shots

-Example:
+Example:\
 ```192.168.1.4:3000/interval/20/60/5```

 The above translates to: Wait 5 second to start shooting then take 20 pictures waiting 60 seconds between each picture.